nolawnchairs/case-converter/README.md

 `accumulated` - A string array of the chunks already converted.
 Useful if the action to take on the current chunk depends on previous results of the iteration.

-`options` - The `NameCaseConverterOptions` object provided.
-This can be useful if you need to pass options down to another conversion layer using the same configuration to any recursive implementations of `NameCaseConverter` within your custom converter
+`options` - The `CaseConverterOptions` object provided.
+This can be useful if you need to pass options down to another conversion layer using the same configuration to any recursive implementations of `CaseConverter` within your custom converter

 ```typescript
 new Converter(/^Mac[^aeiou]/, (value, index) => {